Newsletter

 Standard recap: I’m slowly going through AABC’s one-million-plus back-issue room, restocking the boxes on the sales floor and pulling stuff to sell as discount/overstock/special items.
 I’m going through the alphabet backwards (don’t ask), and at my speed, this amounts to a two-year project.
 This week, we’ve finally hit the letter “I,” and the first up is one of Marvel’s longest-running titles, and most popular movie stars: the Invincible Iron Man!
 Iron Man We can skip over much of Iron Man’s earlier years, since it’s not like there’s much in the way of discount issues available (although we’re now well stocked … Continue reading

-Posted in Comics History, Marvel, Promotions
+Posted in Comics History, Marvel, News & Promos

 Tagged Bob Layton, David Michelenie, Denny O'Neil, Iron Man, John Byrne, John Romita Jr, Tony Stark